-I have been involved in a great secret love affair for fifteen years!
+I have been involved in a great secret love affair for 20 years!
 I am very much in love with Non-Directed Body Movement, or just “Standing around”.

 Non-Directed Body Movement (NDMB) began with an Osteopathic doctor and Rolfer, Marvin Solit, who in the late sixties decided to give up all of his medical equipment.